Guppy16/pico-dshot/README.md

 - [PlatformIO Documentation on Pico](https://docs.platformio.org/en/stable/boards/raspberrypi/pico.html#board-raspberrypi-pico).
 It only mentions the Arduino framework, but more seem to be avaialable (see other links here).
 - [Unity Assertion Reference](https://github.com/ThrowTheSwitch/Unity/blob/master/docs/UnityAssertionsReference.md) is a useful guide handbook for unit testing with Unity framework.
 - [Unit testing on Embedded Target using PlatformIO](https://piolabs.com/blog/insights/unit-testing-part-2.html)

+- CMake file for Unity Testing was inspired from [Rainer Poisel](https://www.poisel.info/posts/2019-07-15-cmake-unity-integration/), [Throw The Switch](http://www.throwtheswitch.org/build/cmake) and [Testing with CMake and CTest](https://cmake.org/cmake/help/book/mastering-cmake/chapter/Testing%20With%20CMake%20and%20CTest.html).

 ### Explanations of DShot